syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Filtering.md

 {% endtabs %}

 ## UI Filtering
-SfDataGrid provides excel like filtering UI and also advanced filter UI to filter the data easily.
+The WinForms DataGrid (SfDataGrid) provides excel like filtering UI and also advanced filter UI to filter the data easily.
 UI filtering can be enabled by setting [SfDataGrid.AllowFiltering](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_AllowFiltering) property to `true`.
 This allows to open the filter UI by clicking on the filter icon in column header to filter the records.
 The filtering can be enabled or disabled for the particular column by setting [GridColumn.AllowFiltering](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridColumnBase.html#Syncfusion_WinForms_DataGrid_GridColumnBase_AllowFiltering) property.

 {% tabs %}